enoklearn/engineering/modules/computing.md

 <details open>
    <summary><b>History of Computing</b></summary><br/>

-   With this topic, you’ll learn about the history of computing, and some of the most important events that shaped the Information Age.
+   With this topic, you’ll learn about the history of computing and some of the most important events that shaped the Information Age.

    #### Learning Outcomes
    * List the four generations of computing